stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 * _consumer_ is a reference to a setter method of the model for that vertex component.

-To continue the example, we can specify the parser for a vertex position as follows:
+To continue the example, the parser for a vertex position is specified as follows:

 ```java
 new VertexComponentParser<>(Point.SIZE, Point::new, ObjectModel::position);